Fifth Generation Communication Automotive Research and innovation (5GCAR)

 This page is only available in english

-Full Professor, Head of Division of Communication and Antenna Systems, Electrical Engineering
+Full Professor, Head of Division of Communications, Antennas and Optical Networks, Electrical Engineering

 Professor, Head of Communication Systems Group, Electrical Engineering

-Tommy Svensson is Professor in the Communication systems research group, where he is leading the Wireless Systems research on air interface and wireless backhaul networking technologies for future...
+Tommy Svensson is Full Professor in the Communication systems research group, where he is leading the Wireless Systems research on air interface and wireless backhaul networking technologies for...

 Professor, Communication Systems,